Characterizing the SLOPE Trade-off: A Variational Perspective and the Donoho-Tanner Limit: Main results

 Moreover, we assume that $\X, \bet$, and $\bm w$ are independent.
 Notice that the sparsity level of $\bet$ is about $\epsilon p$ and that each column of $\X$ has approximately a unit $\ell_2$ norm.
 The noise variance $\sigma^2$ can equal $0$, meaning that our results apply to both noisy and noiseless settings.
 In (A3), by ``nontrivial'' we mean that $\Lambda$ is not always equal to 0.
 As an aside, SLOPE is reduced to the Lasso if the distribution of $\Lambda$ is a unit probability mass at some positive value.

-The working assumptions are mainly driven by their necessity in AMP theory~\citep{amp1,amp2}, which enables the use of the recent analysis of an AMP algorithm when applied to solve SLOPE~\citep{SLOPEasymptotic,ourAMP}.
+The working assumptions are mainly driven by their necessity in AMP theory~\citep{amp1,amp2}, which enables the use of the recent analysis of an AMP algorithm when applied to solve SLOPE~\citep{ourAMP} (similar analysis is given in~\citet{SLOPEasymptotic} and requires similar assumptions).
 Regarding (A2), the condition $\PP(\Pi\neq 0)=\epsilon$, which implies linear sparsity of the regression coefficients, is not required for AMP theory.
 Rather, this condition is only made so that the TPP and FDP are well-defined.
 Besides, the merit of the linear sparsity regime has been increasingly recognized in the high-dimensional literature~\citep{mousavi2018consistent,weng2018overcoming,su2018first, sur2019likelihood,wang2019does}.